Alison Kervin OBE

 “I've known Alison for over 20 years.
 She was one of the first women to write about rugby, which at the time was truly groundbreaking.
 I have always held her in the highest regard because she has never shied away from controversy or been afraid to speak her mind and became a role model for women working in a historically male-dominated environment.”
 Sir Clive Woodward, World Cup-winning coach

-In 1994 she was appointed editor of Rugby World magazine.
-In 1997 she became publisher of IPC sports publications, overseeing Rugby World and Golf Monthly, then in 1999 she became rugby editor of The Times, before becoming the paper’s chief sports feature writer in 2003.
+In 1994, she was appointed editor of Rugby World magazine.
+In 1997, she became publisher of IPC sports publications, overseeing Rugby World and Golf Monthly, then in 1999 she became rugby editor of The Times, before becoming the paper’s chief sports feature writer in 2003.

 “Alison is a hugely impressive figure in the sports world with a sporting pedigree few sports editors can rival.
 Of course, it really doesn’t matter whether The Mail on Sunday’s sports editor is a man or a woman – but I can think of no better candidate to break the mould than Alison.”
 Geordie Greig, editor of the Daily Mail.

 As Chief Sports Features Writer, she wrote The Kervin Interview - a weekly interview series which ran for three years and featured stars ranging from Nick Faldo and Michael Owen to Prince Edward and Sean Connery.
-She even managed to interview Catherine Zeta-Jones by accosting her in the ladies toilets at a sports event in Monte Carlo.
+She even managed to interview Catherine Zeta-Jones by accosting her in the ladies’ toilets at a sports event in Monte Carlo.

 “Alison is a trailblazer in the sports industry.
-Not only is she a fantastic journalist and writer, she has pushed the boundaries in becoming one of very few female sports editors in the world.”
+Not only is she a fantastic journalist and writer, she has pushed the boundaries in becoming one of the very few female sports editors in the world.”
 Gabby Logan, TV presenter

 Before working as a newspaper and magazine interviewer, Alison was The Times' rugby editor for two years, and prior to that she was editor of Rugby World - the biggest-selling rugby magazine in the world.
 Alison worked for the Rugby Football Union as the public relations manager of the England team, was the first woman presenter on Rugby Special.